Publishing and broadcasting

-What is 'publishing'?
+What is publishing?

 'Publishing' is traditionally seen as printing material to make it available for public view.
 It referred to the creation and distribution of books, newspapers, music and magazines.

-More recently, the creation and increased use of internet and electronic media has widened the scope of publishing significantly.
+More recently, the creation and increased use of the internet and electronic media has widened the scope of publishing significantly.
 Now a huge volume of websites, emails, computer games and software and blogs are published each day around the world, and this has had a detrimental impact on sales of printed publications.

 Publishing used to be an exclusive job for highly trained individuals at publishing companies and agencies.
 Now, the capability, usability and affordability of modern technology means businesses and individuals can now easily, quickly and cost-efficiently publish their own content at the click of a mouse, thereby becoming a publisher.